pivotal/docs-tap/scc/ootb-supply-chain-basic.md

 With the command above, the secret `image-secret` of type `kubernetes.io/dockerconfigjson` is created in the namespace.
-This makes it available for Workloads in this same namespace.
+This makes the secret available for Workloads in this same namespace.

-To export it to all namespaces, use the `--export-to-all-namespaces` flag.
+To export the secret to all namespaces, use the `--export-to-all-namespaces` flag.

-#### ServiceAccount
+#### <a id="service-account"></a> ServiceAccount

-In a Kubernetes cluster, a ServiceAccount provides a way of representing an identity within the Kubernetes role base access control (RBAC) system, which in the case of a developer namespace, that would be the representation of a developer / development team.
+In a Kubernetes cluster, a ServiceAccount provides a way of representing an identity within the Kubernetes role base access control (RBAC) system.
+In the case of a developer namespace, this represents a developer or development team.

-To it, we can directly attach secrets as bind roles so that we can provide ways of indirectly letting resources find credentials without having to know the exact name of the secrets, as well as reduce the set of permissions that a group would have, through the use of Roles and RoleBinding objects.
+You can directly attach secrets to the ServiceAccount as bind roles.
+This allows you to provide indirect ways for resources to find credentials without them needing to know the exact name of the secrets, as well as reduce the set of permissions that a group would have, through the use of Roles and RoleBinding objects.